coledea/Multi-Temporal-Point-Cloud-Datasets/README.md

     |-- rosbags.py                # Functionalities for extracting data from ROS bagfiles
     |-- tile_writer.py            # A tile-based writer for large point clouds
 |-- process_datasets.py           # A master script for processing multiple datasets in row
+|-- Additional_Resources.md       # Links to resources/datasets that were out of scope for the survey
 ```

 The code in this repository is written in Python and is not optimized for performance (as we had to run it only once).
 Nevertheless, it might serve as a useful starting point for working with the respective datasets.
 For each dataset, at least one script is provided to compute various statistics, such as the average number of points, point spacings, or the number of partial epochs.
 For datasets that have to be transformed into a unified point cloud first, a corresponding script is provided as well.
 Additionally, some dataset-specific scripts are available.